 Required for a true multiscale approach is a coarse-graining in space.
 The complex amplitude PFC (APFC) model originally introduced in \cite{Goldenfeld2005,Athreya2006} provides such a framework.
 The idea of the APFC approach is to model the amplitude of the density fluctuations instead of the density itself.
 This enables to reach larger spatial scales by still retaining essential microscopic effects, thus enabling mesoscale investigations of crystalline systems \cite{Huang2008,elder2017striped,SVE19,SalvalaglioPRL2021,Jreidini2021}.
-For a recent review about APFC models we refer to \cite{Salvalaglio2022}.
+For a recent review of APFC models, we refer to \cite{Salvalaglio2022}.

 We here extend the magnetic PFC model \cite{FPK13,SSP15}, or to be more precise, the simplified version used in \cite{BV20}, to the APFC framework.
 In Section~\ref{sec::cntrAPFC} we formulate and explain the model.
-The symmetry breaking due to magnetization is illustrated in Section~\ref{sec::symm}.
-In Section~\ref{sec::num} we provide an efficient numerical approach to solve the coupled system of equations of the magnetic APFC model and in Section~\ref{sec::res} we demonstrate the applicability for a simple three-dimensional setting.
+The symmetry breaking due to magnetization is discussed in Section~\ref{sec::symm}.
+In Section~\ref{sec::num} we report the main concept behind the numerical approach exploited to solve the coupled system of equations of the magnetic APFC model, and in Section~\ref{sec::res} we demonstrate the applicability for a simple three-dimensional setting.
 We consider a spherical grain in a matrix and simulate its evolution under the influence of a strong magnetic field.
-The results are compared with PFC and APFC simulations without magnetic field \cite{Yamanaka2017,Salvalaglio2018}, respectively.
+The results are compared with PFC and APFC simulations without magnetic field \cite{Yamanaka2017,Salvalaglio2018}.
 Finally we draw conclusions in Section~\ref{sec::con}.